Hvaheterdu/doubly-linked-list/README.md

 # LinkedList

-Doubly LinkedList is implemented in Java 17 with an interface.
+Doubly LinkedList, Stack and Sorted LinkedList are implemented in Java 17 with an interface.

-I have also implemented a Stack and a Sorted LinkedList.